 I took the tickets for the gallery and put them on his desk.
 "My mother wants you to come to this."

 "Your mother?
-Is she as fine looking as you?"
+She is as fine looking as you," he rubbed his chin.

 I shook my head.
 "Harry, please.
 She's my mother."

-"Yes, and genetics managed to make you smoking hot so I'm just checking-"
+"Yes, and genetics managed to make you smoking hot so I'm just stating-"

 "Do you have a filter?
 Or moral standards?"